 My version of the iconic McDonald’s Shamrock Shake is all grown up and ready for St. Patrick’s Day.
-Creamy, minty, but with a glug of alcohol, this tasty shake is party ready.
+Creamy, minty, and boozy, this tasty shake is party ready.

 It’s one of my favorite times of the year…(boozy) Shamrock Shake time!
 As a kid, one of my favorite days of the year (after Christmas and my birthday) was when McDonalds released their Shamrock Shakes for a limited run.
 I couldn’t wait to get my first sip of that minty creaminess and I lamented that the season was so brief.